Search Menu

 ©©ROS - stock.adobe.com - stock.adobe.com

-If your dog has had perfect potty behavior previously but is now peeing on the bed, it’s essential to rule out any health issues.
-For example, a urinary tract infection is uncomfortable and leads to excessive urination.
-That makes it difficult for your dog to hold it until going outside.
+If your dog once had perfect potty behavior but is now peeing on the bed, it’s essential to rule out any underlying health issues.
+For example, a urinary tract infection is uncomfortable and leads to frequent urination.
+That makes it difficult for your dog to hold their pee until they go outside.
 Any change in bathroom behavior can potentially have a physical cause, so rule out any health conditions with a trip to the veterinarian.

 Your dog may also be peeing on the bed because of emotional issues.
-A frightened dog will seek a safe spot, such as your bed, but that same fear may cause an accident.
-Something like fireworks might startle your dog into losing bladder control.
-Or they may be too scared to leave the bed to go outside.
+A frightened dog will look for a safe spot, such as your bed, but that same fear may cause an accident.
+Loud noises like fireworks might startle your dog into losing bladder control.
+Alternatively, they may be too scared to leave the bed to go outside.

-Separation anxiety is another possible reason for your dog peeing on the bed.
-Dogs who are distressed when alone will often have accidents in the house.
-And your bed can be one of those places.
+Dog separation anxiety is another possible cause of peeing on the bed.
+Dogs who are distressed when alone will often have accidents in the house, and your bed can be one of those places.
 In this case, the accidents will likely happen when you’re out of the house.
-They may also happen when you’re preparing to leave because your dog can predict their coming isolation.
+They may also happen when you’re preparing to leave because your dog can predict that they’ll be alone for a period of time.

-Prevent Your Dog from Peeing on the Bed
+How to Stop a Dog Peeing on the Bed

-The first step to preventing further accidents on the bed is to thoroughly clean your sheets, comforter, and mattress with enzymatic urine cleaner.
+After answering the question “Why do dogs pee on beds?” it’s time to work on preventing accidents.
+The first step is to thoroughly clean your sheets, comforter, and mattress with enzymatic urine cleaner.
 If your dog is marking or confused about house training, any urine smell that remains will encourage your dog to repeat the behavior.
 In your dog’s mind, if it smells like a toilet, it must be a toilet.

 Related article: Why Does My Puppy Pee When They Greet Me?